 Recognize the geometry.
 Be aware that the size, shape and complexity of the metal work-piece can affect the flow of electrolyte beads and electricity through the part.
 The configuration of fixturing and racking is something of an art in electropolishing, and may require some experimentation to identify optimal setup for a new part type.

 Titanium runs hotter.
 Electrolyte beads for titanium are consumed at about twice the rate of other metals due to the higher heat.
 For other metals, each drum of electrolyte beads runs for about 100 hours.
 For titanium, the average life of the electrolyte beads is about 50 hours.
 The increased heat causes the electrolyte beads to dry out faster.

 Best Technology is among the first to offer dry electropolishing equipment in the United States.
 Our applications engineers bring over 30 years of experience in electropolishing to our recommendations for system design.
 We’re ready to help your team integrate this new technology into your manufacturing plant.

 The 100H is a compact dry electropolishing machine designed for high-value, very small, fragile and delicate metal parts with high-precision surface finishing requirements.
 The system immerses parts in a 16-liter drum of electrolyte beads while applying electrical current.
 The arm holding the parts jogs them with a combination of planetary rotation and vertical up-and-down motion inside the drum.

-To learn more, please contact us for more information.
+To learn more, please see our Dry Electropolishing Equipment page, or contact us for more information.